 The Principal amounts of the loan is repayable to the lenders in 174 structured monthly installments, commencing from the expiry of thirteenth (13th) calendar month starting from the calendar month in which the Scheduled Commercial Operations Date (SCOD) occurs.i.e.
 July 31, 2017

-As at March 31, 2020, term loans carry interest rate of 11.60 % per annum except term loan from Canara Bank which carries interest rate of 12.80% per annum and Bank of India which carries interest rate of 14.50% per annum.
-RHTPL has applied to lenders for mortiorium of 6 month for the principal repayment due on March-20 quarter as per the RBI directives under the Covid 19 relief measure.
+As at March 31, 2021, term loans carry interest rate of 11.80 % per annum except term loan from Bank of India which carries interest rate of 14.65% per annum.

 (d) SBHPL